akarnokd/RxJavaExtensions/README.md

 RxJavaAssemblyTracking.disable();
 ```

-Note that this doesn't save or preserve the old hooks you may have set as of now.
+Note that this doesn't save or preserve the old hooks (named `Assembly`) you may have set as of now.

 ### Output